telerik/blazor-docs/components/combobox/overview.md

 # ComboBox Overview

-The ComboBox component allows the user to choose an option from a predefined set of choices presented in a dropdown popup.
+The <a href="https://www.telerik.com/blazor-ui/combobox" target="_blank">Blazor ComboBox component</a> allows the user to choose an option from a predefined set of choices presented in a dropdown popup.
 You can also allow them to enter [custom values]({%slug components/combobox/custom-value%}) and to [filter]({%slug components/combobox/filter%}) the available items.
 You can control the [data]({%slug components/dropdownlist/databind%}), sizes, and various appearance options like class and [templates]({%slug components/combobox/templates%}).

 To use a Telerik ComboBox for Blazor